serhan-yilmaz/networkvisualizer/README.md

 # NetViz
-NetViz is a highly customizable graph visualization library in Matlab.
+NetViz is a highly customizable graph visualization library for Matlab.